PostHog/post-mortems/investigations/template.md

 > What improvements could remove the risk of this type of failure happening again?
 How could you have failed gracefully or failed fast to reduce the impact of this failure?

 ## Follow-ups
-(copy these from incident.io pre-meeting)
+_Copy these from incident.io pre-meeting_

 - [ ]